juanlazarde/ansible/README.md

     nano hosts.yml

 ### Encryption
-Remember to use the `bash ansible_install.sh -e` command to create encrypted variables, like passwords.
+To create hashed and encrypted variables, like passwords, use

+    bash ansible_install.sh -e

 To save them to files you can:

     bash ansible_install.sh -e encrypted_text.txt